New South Wales Tulloch suburban carriage stock: Construction

 Similarly to the standard stock built in the mid-1920s and late 1930s, the Tullochs were built using riveting to hold the car body together.
 These cars also differed from the 1920s built carriages in having a pillar between the doors to increase passenger circulation space.

 This feature would also be included in the suburban single deck cars built by Commonwealth Engineering later in the same decade as the last of the Tulloch built cars.

 In addition to the spacing out of the passenger doors, a crew compartment door was installed on both sides of the power car, while the standard carriages were originally built with only one on the left-hand side.
+The second batch of motor cars onward featured an enlarged guard's compartment.
+The cars with larger guard's compartments could identified by the extra door on the left hand side of the car between the passenger and cab door.

 These cars also featured longitudinal seating in the vestibules, which some of the standard cars were fitted with at a later date during refurbishment.
 Most of the power cars were fitted with sun shades above the driver and guard's windows.
 The Tulloch carriages were very similar to the previously built suburban cars aside from this aforementioned pillar and extra crew compartment door.